jgogstad/dotfiles/README.md

 **In short**

 * All dotfiles are managed with [YADM]
-* Secrets are managed with [YADM] and kept out of ZSH history by [passwordless-history](https://github.com/jgogstad/passwordless-history) plugin
+* Secrets are managed with [YADM secrets](https://yadm.io/docs/encryption) and kept out of ZSH history by [passwordless-history](https://github.com/jgogstad/passwordless-history) plugin
 * ZSH configuration is managed by [antibody]
 * ZSH in short is [Powerlevel10k](https://github.com/romkatv/powerlevel10k) for prompt theme, and a minimal import of [oh-my-zsh][oh-my-zsh] along with several [plugins](.zsh_plugins.txt) for shell configuration
 * VIM on desktop is [SpaceVim](https://spacevim.org/), a small and fast `.vimrc` is provided for server setups.